joostvdg/joostvdg.github.io/docs/tanzu/tap-gitops/tap-gitops-prep.md

 You might be wondering what the complications are.
 Let's take a look:

 * TAP is synchronized with KAPP Controller, this is not a full-featured GitOps solution
-    * the main problem is its lack of ordering and ability to convey dependencies
+    * the main problem is its limited options for ordering and ability to convey dependencies
 * TAP includes the base installation of FluxCD, but not its Kustomize or Helm controllers
 * Some of the resources require secrets in the cluster
 * Some of the resources use CRDs that are lazily installed during the TAP install